-More than two thirds (68.2%) of adults surveyed in Harris County indicated that they had undertaken physical activity in the 30 days before responding to the BRFSS survey (FIGURE 25).
+More than two-thirds (68.2%) of adults surveyed in Harris County indicated that they had undertaken physical activity in the 30 days before responding to the BRFSS survey (FIGURE 28).
 When examining results by race and ethnicity, Hispanics were the least likely to report this, with 57.7% saying they had participated in any physical activity in the past month.
+In surveys with Houston high school students, two-thirds (66.6%) reported that they had not participated in 60 or more minutes of physical activity for 5 days in the past 7, the recommendation for youth physical activity levels (FIGURE 29).
+Hispanic youth were slightly more likely to indicate this, with 68.6% reporting not reaching this level of activity.